List of Back to the Future (franchise) characters: Edna Strickland

-Edna Strickland (voiced by Rebecca Sweitzer) is introduced in Back to the Future: The Game where she is the sister of Stanford S. Strickland.
+Edna Strickland (voiced by Rebecca Sweitzer) is introduced in Back to the Future: The Game.
+She is the sister of Stanford S. Strickland and the granddaughter of Marshall James Strickland.
 She is somewhat nicer than her brother, but still set in her ways towards upholding strong morals and abolishing crime and laziness.
-After Marty alters her original timeline, Edna married Kid Tannen and became the stepmother of Biff Tannen.
+In 1931, she was a reporter and columnist for the Hill Valley Telegraph and a local campaigner for the continuation of Prohibition, although by 1986 she is retired and reclusive.